Rock Hill Pedestrian Accident Lawyer

 South Carolina uses a modified form of comparative negligence, in which a plaintiff must also be found less than majority at fault to be eligible to recover damages.
 A pedestrian who fails to cross the street or road at designated crosswalks, attempts to cross against oncoming traffic, or attempts to walk areas not designated for pedestrians such as interstate highways, for example, may be found to have contributed to the accident.

-In addition to the vehicle’s driver, other parties may be at fault for a pedestrian accident, such as the owner of a road or parking lot that is found to be negligently designed and contributed to the accident.
+In addition to the vehicle’s driver, other parties may be at fault for an accident, such as the owner of a road or parking lot that is found to be negligently designed and contributed to the accident.
 An experienced Rock Hill pedestrian accident lawyer will be able to help in determining fault.

 Where Accidents Happen